-I also think Jukeblocks has the potential to help you out in your own music production.
-Subscribing will also pay for hosting and developing future features for the website.
+I think Jukeblocks has the potential to help you out in your own music production.
+Subscribing will also pay for hosting and developing new features for the website.

 How to unsubscribe?

-If you subscribed with Paypal, end your reoccuring payment through your paypal account and your subscription will expire at the end of the current payment cycle.
+If you subscribed with PayPal, end your reoccurring payment through your PayPal account and your subscription will expire at the end of the current payment cycle.

-If you sucribed using Stripe (for a Bank or Credit Card payment), click here to update/cancel your payment options: Stripe Customer Portal
+If you subscribed using Stripe (for a credit card payment), click here to update/cancel your payment options: Stripe Customer Portal

 I can't find my confirmation link or it has expired!
 How to resend?

 Check your junk mail to see if it hasn't ended up there.
 The link may have also expired so you can resend one here: Resend Email Confirmation

 You also may have signed up with the wrong email by accident.
 Click here to see what email you are currently logged in as: Account

 If you find the website unresponsive, try clearing your browsers cookies for this website.
 Chrome users can access their cookies by copying and pasting this link into your url bar.